-Sessions are $150 per 60 minutes, and we meet weekly.
+Sessions are $160 per 60 minutes, and we meet weekly.
 (75 minutes is $185 and 90 minutes is $225.
-Longer sessions are reserved for trauma processing or couples sessions.)
+Longer sessions are reserved for trauma processing or system/relationship sessions.)
 I accept cash, check and card.
 You can securely store credit/debit/HSA/FSA cards with me using Ivy Pay, which is HIPPA compliant.
 Fees are adjusted occasionally, so you may be quoted a different amount on the phone.
 See below for information on lowered fees and insurance.

 The amount you pay me is not simply for one hour a week; the fee is commensurate with having a therapeutic container week-to-week and for my years of experience as well as my ongoing training and consultations that keep me up to date in the field.